optio50/Victron_Modbus_TCP/README.md

 execute in the cloned directory as the icon file is in that location.
 Your system theme / font will dictate the style and appearence of the Pyqt program.

-The TK-VictronSolar.py file is ready if you have the correct Victron equipment. such as Multiplus, BMV, Solar charger, Venus GX device.
+You must have the correct Victron equipment. such as Multiplus, BMV, Solar charger, Venus GX device.
-execute in the cloned directory as the icon file is in that location.